totalspectrum/spin2cpp/doc/general.md

   [ --lmm=xxx ]      use alternate LMM implementation for P1
            xxx = orig uses original flexspin LMM xxx = slow uses traditional (slow) LMM
-  [ --version ]      just show compiler version
+  [ --nostdlib ]     Do not check for include files in the standard place (../include relative to the flexcc binary) [ --version ]      just show compiler version
 ```